umanovskis/baremetal-arm/doc/03_bootloader.md

         "\0"
 ```

 Note that in the above snippet, the first line with `done\0` was already in the file, but we add a backslash `\` to the end, and then we add the subsequent lines.
+[See the edited file in the repository](../src/common_uboot/include/config_distro_bootcmd.h).
 Regenerate the U-Boot config and rebuild it:

 ```
 make vexpress_ca9x4_config ARCH=arm CROSS_COMPILE=arm-none-eabi-